top of page

 For research use only!

 • The Intern Health Study is a research study.
-The technology and protocols we use are suitable for genetic research, not for clinical genetic testing such as you would receive at a hospital or doctor’s office.
+The data, technology and protocols we use are suitable only for research, educational, and informational use and not for medical or clinical genetic testing that you would receive at a hospital or doctor's office.

 • Clinical genetic testing is held to higher standards.
 Laboratories which handle these samples are certified by governmental regulations called CLIA.